GoogleCloudPlatform/cluster-toolkit/examples/README.md

 ### Escape Variables

-Under circumstances where is needed escape either a literal variable or blueprint variables format, a non-quoted backslash `\` is the escape character.
+Under circumstances where the variable notation conflicts with the content of a setting or string, for instance when defining a startup-script runner that uses a subshell like in the example below, a non-quoted backslash (`\`) can be used as an escape character.
 It preserves the literal value of the next character that follows:

 * `\$(not.bp_var)` evaluates to `$(not.bp_var)`.
 * `\((not.literal_var))` evaluates to `((not.literal_var))`.